Kick off the new tax year with 50% off our Ltd company accountancy packages!

-Is your accountant better at invoicing you than looking after your accounts?
-Here are the top five signs it’s time to think about switching accountant and some tips on how to easily make the change when you’re ready.
+Is your accountant better at invoicing you than they are at looking after your accounts?
+Here are five signs it’s time to think about switching accountant and some tips on how to easily make the change when you’re ready.

 1. You’re paying far too much

 Sorting your accounts shouldn’t cost a fortune.
 If you think you might be paying over the odds, it’s time to shop around.
-Look for an accountant that offers a variety of packages, ideally at fixed monthly subscription with no extended tie-ins, allowing you to pick the one that’s right for you – otherwise you’ll be paying for services you don’t need.
-Our accounting packages start at just £29.50+VAT per month for sole traders and £69.50+VAT per month for limited companies.
+Look for an accountant that offers a variety of packages, ideally at fixed monthly subscription with no extended tie-ins, allowing you to pick the one that’s right for you – otherwise, you’ll be paying for services you don’t need.

 2. Your accountant charges you every time you want advice

-Join Crunch, and you’ll get unlimited accountancy support relating to your business, so no matter how much advice you need you won’t be charged a penny extra.
+If you join Crunch, you’ll get unlimited accountancy support relating to your business, so no matter how much help or advice you need you won’t be charged a penny extra.

 3. You need to book an appointment to visit your accountant

-Taking time out of your day to go and visit your accountant is not only a pain, it’s time that could be spent earning money.
+Taking time out of your day to go and visit your accountant is not only a pain, but it’s also time that could be spent earning money.
 Switch to an online accountant and you’ll be able to call or email whenever the need arises.
-At Crunch, you get a dedicated Client Manager who will get to know your business inside out and handle most of your questions, they’re backed up by our expert chartered certified accountants to help you with any tax questions and also offer proactive advice on being more tax-efficient.
-We also pride ourselves on our quick responses, meaning you won’t be waiting an age to get the advice you need.
+At Crunch, you get a team of dedicated client managers who’ll get to know your business inside out and handle most of your questions, they’re backed up by our expert chartered certified accountants to help you with any tax questions and also offer proactive advice on being more tax-efficient.
+We also pride ourselves on our quick responses, meaning you won’t be waiting for an age to get the advice you need.

-4. You accountant baffles you with endless jargon
+4. Your accountant baffles you with endless jargon

 There’s no getting away from the fact that the world of accountancy is full of curious and often confusing terminology.
 But if your accountant uses this to their advantage by rattling off jargon in the hope you’ll go bleary-eyed and simply pay their invoice, you should think about moving your business elsewhere.

-We take a plain English approach to accounting.
-Your Client Manager will always be on hand to explain anything you’re not sure about, while our jargon-free business guides will set you straight on even the most complex of topics.
+We take a jargon-free approach to accounting.
+Your client manager will always be on hand to explain anything you’re not sure about, while our handy business guides will set you straight on even the most complex of topics.

 5. Your accountant demands you fill out an antiquated spreadsheet

-With the Self Assessment deadline looming, freelancers, contractors, and small business owners up and down the country are wrestling with the spreadsheet provided by their accountant.
+When the Self Assessment deadline looms each year, freelancers, contractors, and small business owners up and down the country waste time wrestling with spreadsheets provided by their accountant.
 One false move, and you’ll accidentally delete a formula that affects the whole spreadsheet.

 Far better to shift your accounting online.
 You’ll be able to see your tax liability at the drop of a hat, as well as raise invoices and record expenses anywhere, anytime.
 To see what hassle-free accounting feels like, grab a free demo of our software today.